 Go on a scavenger hunt

-For this fun outdoor activity, put the children in small groups and create a list of items for them to find, for example, sticks, rocks, pinecones, leaves, and animal prints.
+For this fun outdoor activity, organize children into small groups and create a list of items for them to find, for example, sticks, rocks, pinecones, and leaves.
 Give them a container to collect as many items as they can.
 Add descriptors like “something smooth,” “something hard,” or “something brown” to build their observation, categorization, and sensory skills.

 Blow bubbles